How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Models

 \section{Models}

-We use the pre-trained RoBERTa-{\tt base} model \cite{liu2019roberta} from the Huggingface Transformers library \cite{wolf-etal-2020-transformers} which has been shown to deliver very good performance in NLU tasks.

-We fine-tune RoBERTa-{\tt base} in each of our 192 configurations.
+We fine-tune the pre-trained RoBERTa-{\tt base} model \cite{liu2019roberta} from the Huggingface Transformers library \cite{wolf-etal-2020-transformers} in each of our 192 configurations.
 We use the same fine-tuning and evaluation set up for all the experiments.
 We retrieve the GLUE datasets using the Huggingface Datasets library \cite{2020HuggingFace-datasets}.
 We fine-tune the models for 3 epochs, using a batch size of 32 and a learning rate of 0.00002.